 Fairmont Grand Del Mar

 This luxury hotel’s East Del Mar location avoids some of the traffic issues that Village hotels have.
 It’s located on the Los Penasquitos canyon preserve which means guests have access to lots of trails for hiking and biking.
-The resort offers golf, tennis, a full-service spa, lots of family programming, an onsite equestrian center, heated pools and more.
-Request a Virtuoso rate.
+The resort offers golf, tennis, a full-service spa, lots of family programming, an onsite equestrian center, a kids’ club, heated pools and more.
+Book a Virtuoso rate online.
+(Tip: Input only the number of adults to get the correct rate.
+If traveling with kids, put their ages in the special requests at time of booking and I’ll add them to the room.)

 L’Auberge Del Mar

 L’Auberge Del Mar is a boutique hotel designed to feel like a private coastal estate located across the street from the beach at 15th street (popular with families), in the heart of Del Mar Village.
 Rooms feature interior design by local favorite, Barclay Butera.
 Other highlights include ocean views from the pool and the spa.
-Check prices across top sites.
+Check rates and reviews.

-LEGOLAND California calls Carlsbad home as do a handful of fantastic luxury hotels.
+LEGOLAND California calls Carlsbad home as do a handful of fantastic luxury hotels, which makes this location the answer to where to stay in San Diego for many families.
 The beaches here are quieter and still very good.
-This part of town is excellent for families and typically good value for money when it comes to hotels.
+This part of town is typically good value for money when it comes to hotels.
 It’s in North County San Diego, and while many people use it as a base for an entire San Diego vacation, there can be traffic during rush hour on the I-5 freeway to downtown attractions.

 - Luxury travelers and families.